Understanding my father

 He refused to let others know.
 Illness, to him, signaled weakness.
 Instead, he carried the same mindset that had guided his career: “I can do it.”
 He told us, “The doctor said regular, rigorous exercise can slow the progress.
 I will work so hard that I can live as long as if I didn’t have the disease.”
 Every morning, he repeated his affirmation: 나는 할 수 있어 — I can do it.

 Since our family moved to Boston in 2008, our connections with my parents became more sparse, technically harder, and often misunderstood.
-My father’s voice grew softer, and the kids couldn’t make out his words on video calls.
+On weekly video calls, my father’s voice became softer, we ran out of topics soon, and kids got bored quickly.
 We were not truly connected.
 I visited Korea three or four times a year for work and saw my parents during those trips.
 On those visits, my father often shared his envy of friends whose children lived nearby and visited regularly.

 In 2013, I was offered a job that would take our family back to Korea for three to four years, managing the Korean branch of a U.S. company.
 It was a huge career opportunity—a chance to act as a kind of mini-CEO for a business unit.
 But for my wife, it felt like a crisis.